OCA/stock-logistics-barcode/mobile_app_inventory/README.rst

 Provide light Web app to scan products Barcode and generate Stock Inventories
 =============================================================================

-This module was written to extend the functionality of odoo Stock module.
+This module was written to extend the functionality of Odoo Stock module.

 This module provides a web app designed to work on a Mobile.
 The app allows user to scan products and select a quantity to inventory.
 A draft inventory